Learn to buy and sell antiques and collectibles

 By the time the house is cleaned out, the new seller has some basic eBay skills, and knows eBay is an easy fun way to run a profitable home based business.

-The next step is products.
-Specifically finding items to resell at a prof1t.
 At this point there are two ways to go.
 Find new items through a drop shipping service or liquidation center, or focus on used items.

 Sadly, the majority of people who choose either path soon fail.